BSc (Hons) THERAPEUTIC RADIOGRAPHY INTEGRATED DEGREE APPRENTICESHIP

 Mode Duration Start date Application code Application method

-Mode Part-time Duration 36 months Start date September Application code 5811 Application method Direct to LSBU
+Mode Part-time Duration Up to 36 Months Practical Period & 1 Months EPA (37 months) Start date September Application code 5811 Application method Direct to LSBU

 An Apprenticeship Standard is comprised of a programme of study, an End Point Assessment and on-the-job learning.
 This means that in addition to meeting academic requirements, you’ll need to be employed in a role related to your apprenticeship.
 The process of applying depends on whether you have an employer to sponsor (and support) you.